Reviewed for 2018

 Two employees from a company contracted to refurbish the sprinkler system at a large shopping centre neglected to cap off the end of part of some pipework, which resulted in a flood once the water was switched back on.
 Water damage was caused in the centre premises to the stock of several shops.

-The sprinkler maintenance company had insurance to a limit of £5m, which more than covered them for the resulting claims of around £25,000.
+The sprinkler maintenance company had insurance to a limit of £5 million, which more than covered them for the resulting claims of around £25,000.